 Margherita Baked Polenta Recipe

-Polenta can be cooked on the stovetop and served loose like grits.
+Polenta is the Italian version of grits, made from coarsely ground corn.
+It’s cozy and inviting, with a soft rustic texture.
+It can be cooked on the stovetop and served loose like grits.
 Or it can be poured into a baking dish and baked into a firmer consistency that makes a marvelous platform for toppings.

 Although I love polenta in all forms, I’m especially fond of baked polenta.
-It serves as a wonderful carby base for all sorts of stacked appetizers, breakfast options, and baked casserole dishes, like today’s recipe, Margherita Baked Polenta.
+It serves as a wonderful carb-y base for all sorts of stacked appetizers, breakfast options, and baked casserole dishes, like today’s recipe, Margherita Baked Polenta.

-This baked polenta has the appeal of lasagna, or other Italian baked pasta recipes.
-Yet because it’s made with ground corn instead of pasta, it is completely gluten-free!
+This baked polenta has the appeal of lasagna, or other Italian-baked pasta recipes.
+Yet because it’s made with ground cornmeal instead of pasta, it is completely gluten-free!
+The thick layer of polenta on the bottom is packed with rich herbaceous flavor from basil pesto, and smoked gouda cheese.
+It has a soft decadent texture that holds its shape, yet is easy for a fork to sink into.

 The term Margherita does not refer to the margarita cocktail, but to an Italian combination of ingredients that resembles the Italian flag.
 Red is represented by tomatoes, green by basil, and white by mozzarella cheese.